Antarjita/Colour-Detection-MATLAB/README.md

 # Colour-Detection-MATLAB
-Detects the colour red from a real-time video
+Detects the colour red from a real-time video using MATLAB.